 Tesla tire faults are remarkably similar to tire problems with any other car.
 If you’ve owned an internal combustion engine (ICE) car, you won’t have a difficult time managing faulty tires in your Tesla.

-On that note, we also wrote a related article Comparing Tesla Roadside Assistance with AAA.
-We found some interesting data.
+On that note, I also wrote a related article Comparing Tesla Roadside Assistance with AAA.
+I found some interesting data.
 Check it out!

 Once you get a flat, you need help.
 Note that Tesla Roadside Assistance is only available for the duration of your warranty.